 Bald Eagles are typically found near large bodies of water, such as bays, rivers, and lakes, that support a healthy population of fish and waterfowl, their primary food source.
 Generally, Bald Eagles tend to avoid areas with human activities.
 They will perch in either deciduous or coniferous trees.
 Large, heavy nests are usually built near water in tall pine, spruce, fir, cottonwood, oak, poplar, or beech trees.
 Non-breeding adults and wintering birds are known to have communal roost sites.
 During the winter, the roost sites may be farther away from food sources.
 This may be due to the need for a more sheltered, warmer area.
 Feeding areas during the winter months usually have a high concentration of fish and waterfowl and open water (NatureServe 2005).

 Bald Eagles breed throughout New York State, usually in areas with large bodies of water that support high fish populations.
-They are absent from Long Island, where they were known historically, at this time.
+They have returned to Long Island, where they were known historically.
 Wintering areas are concentrated in four main areas: the Upper Delaware River, the Saint Lawrence River, the Lower Hudson River, and the Sacandaga River.

 Breeding: Bald Eagles breed near water from Alaska throughout Canada and in scattered areas throughout the United States.
 Within the United States, they are very local breeders in the Great Basin and prairie and plains regions in interior North America, where the breeding range recently has expanded to include Nebraska and Kansas.
 Small numbers of breeding pairs have been found in Mexico.
 Non-breeding: Generally, non-breeding Bald Eagles are found throughout the breeding range except in the far north (AOU 1983 cited in NatureServe 2005, Sibley and Monroe 1990 cited in NatureServe 2005).
 Most commonly they are found from southern Alaska and southern Canada southward.
 The Chilkat Bald Eagle Preserve in Alaska supports the largest wintering population anywhere (Ehrlich et al. 1992 cited in NatureServe 2005).
 Winter concentrations occur in British Columbia-northwestern Washington, along the Missouri and Mississippi rivers, and in northern Arkansas.
 One of the largest fall (mid-October to mid-December) migrant concentrations (200-300 birds at any one time, close to a thousand individuals through the season) occurs at Hauser Lake near Helena, Montana.